Sree2011/line-flows-and-losses/README.md

 ## Pseudocode

+FUNCTION main()
-  Prompt user to enter the number of buses (n)
+    DISPLAY "Enter the number of buses"
+    INPUT n

-  Initialize matrices S, SL, V, I, y with dimensions (n, n)
+    INITIALISE matrices S, SL, V, I, y with dimensions (n, n) DISPLAY "Enter 1 for impedance and 2 for admittance" INPUT choice
+    get_input(choice,n)
+END FUNCTION

+FUNCTION get_input(choice,n)
-  For each bus i from 0 to n-1:
+    FOR i from 0 to n-1:
-      Prompt user to enter the voltage at bus (i+1) V[i, i] = input complex voltage
+      Prompt user to enter the voltage at bus (i+1) INPUT V[i, i]
-      Prompt user to enter the current at bus (i+1) I[i, i] = input complex current
+      Prompt user to enter the current at bus (i+1) INPUT I[i, i]

-  Prompt user to choose between impedance or admittance input (choice)

-  If choice is 1:
+    END FOR

+  IF choice == 1
-      For each bus pair (i, j) from 0 to n-1:
+    FOR i from 0 to n-1:
+        FOR j FROM 0 to n-1:
-          Prompt user to enter the impedance between bus (i+1) and (j+1) yij = input complex impedance
+            DISPLAY "enter the impedance between bus (i+1) and (j+1)" yij = input complex impedance
             y[i, j] = 1 / yij
+        END FOR
+    END FOR
-  Else if choice is 2:
+  ELSE IF choice == 2:
       For each bus pair (i, j) from 0 to n-1:
           Prompt user to enter the admittance between bus (i+1) and (j+1) y[i, j] = input complex admittance
+  END FUNCTION

+  FUNCTION
   For each bus pair (i, j) from 0 to n-1:
       If i is not equal to j:
           V[i, j] = V[i, i] - V[j, j]